E.ON UK: E.ON Next

 E.ON Next is the E.ON UK energy retail business, supplying electricity and gas to residential and SME customers.

 As of July 2023, E.ON Next has a 17.1% UK market share of domestic electricity supply and 14.4% UK market share of domestic gas supply.
-The company currently employs between 1000–5000 employees.
+The company currently employs between 1000 and 5000 employees.

 History

 After the acquisition of Npower in 2019, E.ON announced its bid to re-invent the business by launching E.ON Next, which has been built from the ground up as a new organisation and brand.
 E.ON Next entered a strategic agreement with Octopus Energy Group to adopt the Kraken Technologies customer platform.

-In May 2021, the company announced it migrated 2 million former Npower customers onto E.ON Next’s new platform, including subsidiary companies npower Select, Wigan Warriors Energy and Wasps Energy as well as Powershop.
+In May 2021, the company announced it migrated 2 million former Npower customers onto E.ON Next's new platform, including subsidiary companies npower Select, Wigan Warriors Energy and Wasps Energy as well as Powershop.
 Former CEO Mike Lewis (succeeded by Chris Norbury in 2023) also revealed in an interview to BBC that they will migrate all existing E.ON customers to the new platform.
 The migration of E.ON customers was successfully completed over two years with unprecedented success, making it one of the fastest and largest customer migrations undertaken in the UK.

-E.ON Next was appointed to take on Hub Energy’s 15,000 customers by Ofgem in August 2021.
+E.ON Next was appointed to take on Hub Energy's 15,000 customers by Ofgem in August 2021.
 This was followed by ENSTROGA, Igloo Energy, and Symbio Energy in the same year.